When Saying No to a Boozy Work Event Isn’t an Option

 Despite the fact that I would have argued vehemently to the contrary before sobering up, there’s a strong chance you will not be the only person skipping the booze at a work party.
 For example, someone might be on medication.
 In early sobriety, I told the people I used to drink with—the only ones who asked—that taking medication was the reason I wasn’t drinking.
 It had the benefit of being true; I have been on antidepressants since I entered detox in 2004.
 They are not supposed to mixed with alcohol.

-Someone might be training for race or on a specific diet.
+Someone might be training for a race or on a specific diet.
 They may be doing something like Dry January.
 Or maybe it’s a Tuesday night and they just don’t want to drink tonight.
 Much to my surprise, there are in fact people who don’t equate work events with being compelled to drink.
 Especially at a large function, even if you don’t see them, just remembering you’re not the only one can be comforting.

 3. Have an exit strategy.